Why Everything Everywhere All At Once has already made Oscar history

 Rebecca Lewis

 Everything Everywhere All At Once landed 11 Oscar nominations.
-Michelle Yeoh, Ke Huy Quan and Stephanie Hsu, and Hong Chau have all been Oscar nominated .
-AAPI hate is on the rise in America
+Michelle Yeoh, Ke Huy Quan and Stephanie Hsu, and Hong Chau have all been Oscar nominated.
+Harry Shum Jr, Michelle Yeoh, Ke Huy Quan star in EEAAO.

-2023 was a record year for AAPI cinema with Michelle Yeoh, Ke Huy Quan and Stephanie Hsu all Oscar nominated for their work in Everything Everywhere All At Once, along with Hong Chau for The Whale.
+This past year has been was a record one for AAPI cinema with Michelle Yeoh, Ke Huy Quan and Stephanie Hsu all Oscar nominated for their work in Everything Everywhere All At Once, along with Hong Chau for The Whale.
 EEAAO, directed by Daniel Kwan and Daniel Scheinert, made history at the SAG Awards and at the 2023 Oscars could make even more - but for many in the Asian-American Pacific Islander (AAPI) community, the film's success means more than just a trophy.

 "As an Asian American, the success of Ke, Michelle, Hong, Stephanie, Daniels, and many other Asians in the diaspora felt so freeing.
 It's so hard to explain how amazing it felt to feel seen by having these creatives recognized for their work that we've been kinda discouraged to do our whole lives,' said Laura Sirikul, an Asian-American film critic.
 "Seeing Michelle, Ke, and Stephanie get recognized for roles that were limitless felt like we were finally getting recognized."